 The term overtime is often equated with overtime.
 Although the definition of overtime is a little difficult, overtime is only marginally related to it.
-What exactly counts as overtime depends on contracts and certain laws and how these may or must be used.
+What exactly counts as overtime depends on contracts and certain laws and how they may or must be used.

 What exactly is overtime?